Chepenik/medium-archive-viewer/README.md

 # 📰 Medium Archive: Personal Blog Backup

-Welcome to the local archive of my [Medium](https://medium.com/@chepenikconor) writings — a personal initiative to preserve my work outside of any platform’s control.
+Welcome to the local archive of my [Medium](https://medium.com/@chepenikconor) writings — a personal initiative to preserve my work outside of any platform's control.

 ## 🧠 Why This Exists